 - Upgraded air filtration in classrooms.

-- Plated food service in the Dining Hall, and outdoor seating.
+- Dining Hall will have outdoor seating options.
 Assigned meal times to minimize traffic.
 (Lunch provided for commuters.)

 - Single occupancy accommodations (unless you are coming with someone you wish to room with).